 General Information

-A procurement card (P-Card, Pro-Card) is a credit card issued by Bank of America to Elon University for use in making direct purchases from vendors.
-The procurement card provides a cost effective, convenient, and decentralized method of purchasing for individuals whose jobs require them to make frequent business-related purchases.
-The individual named on the card is authorized to make certain business purchases on behalf of the University.
+A procurement card (P-Card) is a VISA credit card issued by Bank of America to Elon University for making direct purchases from vendors.
+The procurement card offers a cost-effective, convenient, and decentralized way of purchasing for individuals whose jobs require them to make frequent business-related purchases.
+The individual named on the card is authorized to make specific business purchases on behalf of the university.
 Procurement card transactions do not require a purchase order or check request.

-A procurement card purchase must be used for business purposes only and in full compliance with other University policies.
+The university is liable to Bank of America for the charges and remits payment directly to them.
+Therefore, personal purchases are not permitted.
+All personal purchases must be reimbursed to the university.
+Procurement card purchases must be used for business purposes only and in full compliance with other university policies.
 The cardholder is responsible for ensuring that any expense paid by procurement card is not otherwise submitted for reimbursement or used for any inappropriate purpose.

-Failure to use the card in compliance with this policy may result in the suspension or revocation of the procurement card and, but not limited to, garnishment of wages, employee termination, as well as the filing of criminal charges.
+Failure to use the card in compliance with this policy may result in the suspension or revocation of the procurement card, but not limited to garnishment of wages, employee termination, and the filing of criminal charges.

 Top